 For two days, they broke city rules.
 They brought in greenery, lighting, seating and tables for sidewalk cafes; organized pop-up shops to occupy the vacant storefronts; created temporary bike lanes; and installed other placemaking objects that Dallas' zoning codes typically banned.
 The event was wildly successful and drew attention to the various outdated rules and regulations that Dallas needed to update in their zoning codes.

 Even though it was dismantled at the end of the weekend, the organization behind the event continues to thrive.
-They've helped and empowered communities and their leaders across the globe to change the system, reactivate underutilized or forgotten neighbourhoods and reshaped them into healthy and vibrant places that attract people and businesses.
+They've helped and empowered communities and their leaders across the globe to change the system, reactivate underused or forgotten neighbourhoods and reshaped them into healthy and vibrant places that attract people and businesses.

 Pop-ups, whether it's a pop-up park, market, restaurant, gallery, etc., share a common purpose: to draw attention to overlooked city spaces and places.